livewire/docs/source/docs/triggering-actions.blade.md

 This can save on lots of redundant, one-line component methods that only exist to set, or toggle the value of component property.

 ## Polling Actions
-Livewire offers a directive called `wire:poll="someAction"` that, when added to an element, will fire `someAction` to the Livewire component every `500ms`.
+Livewire offers a directive called `wire:poll="foo"` that, when added to an element, will fire `foo` to the Livewire component every `500ms`.
 You can customize the frequency by passing a directive modifier like `750ms`.
 For example:

 @code
 @verbatim